msjimc/AgileStructure/guide/README.md

 ## Annotating break points using soft clipped data

-Once the reads spanning a break point have been selected, is is possible to get AgileStructure to attempt to identify the type of : deletion, duplication, insertion, inversion or translocation.
+Once the reads spanning a break point have been selected, is is possible to get AgileStructure to attempt to identify the type of variant: deletion, duplication, insertion, inversion or translocation.
 To see what type of mutation the break point represents select the ```Variant determination``` > ```Use soft clip data``` > ```Variant type``` menu option (Figure 14a).
 AgileStructure will scan the reads primary and secondary alignment data and the orientation of the soft clipped data with respect to the aligned sequences to determine what type of mutation it is.
 This is reported in a message box with the possible answers of "Deletion", "Insertion", "Inversion", "Duplication" or "Translocation" as well as messages indicating any error processing the data or user data selection issues (Figure 14b).
+***For this feature to work a region must be selected in the lower panel***.

 ![Figure 14a](images/figure14a.jpg)